socialcast/prefactory/README.md

-# RspecHasPrefactory
+# Prefactory

 The ease of factories, the performance of fixtures.

-RspecHasPrefactory builds your Factory object graph before the start of the suite due to rspec's before :all, and then any data changes that occur during a specific test are automatically rolled back.
+Prefactory builds your Factory object graph before the start of the suite due to rspec's before :all, and then any data changes that occur during a specific test are automatically rolled back.